magic3007/RISCV-Simulator/README.md

 This program has absolutely no warranty.
 ```

 A [makefile](./testcases/makefile) script has be provided under directory [testcases/](./testcases).
-Switch to this directory and type `make` , Any file with extension `*.c` under this directory will be compiled the RISC-V executable file as well as disassembled to corresponding assembly language file.
+Switch to this directory and type `make` , then any file with extension `*.c` under this directory will be compiled the RISC-V executable file as well as disassembled to corresponding assembly language file.

 ```bash
 $ cd testcases